 6. Motivation changes in an instant, but it goes either way

-I use the word "motivation" here as it applies to the personal goals people have as well as the national defense.
+I use the word "motivation" here as it applies to the personal goals people have as well as national defense.
 It does not apply to any service member's commitment to defending his country.
 That is called "loyalty" or "duty."
 I will never, ever question that.
 OK, let's move on...

 Civilians join the military for many reasons as well as defending their country.
 Before signing that dotted line, everyone has his own idea of how the future will play out.
 He will get this rank by this time, he will join this and that, he will leave on this day.
 Then, as a veteran, he will go for this program and then that one.
 And so on...
 Not a problem.

-However, in the military there are so many variables and moving parts, these dreams can change.
+However, in the military there are so many variables and moving parts, these dreams will change.
 They are still easily attainable but they are often put aside when the civilian becomes a soldier.
 New experiences bring new goals.
 Again, not a problem.

 What is truly bizarre is that the motivation changes.
 It is only natural for soldiers to compare themselves with others of their rank.
 By doing so, some things become super important to fulfill and other things can be put on hold.

 At the same time, I don't like physical activity.
 I never have but when I met lower-ranking soldiers who were older than me with better PT (physical training) scores, it made me want to exercise more frequently.

 Goals change and motivation changes.
 A friend you met in BCT (Basic Combat Training) a couple years ago will be totally different today.
 A friend you served with in the same company could be totally different today.
 The frequency and extreme that this happens blows the mind.